 Receive alerts in your inbox.

 He is one of the most respected attorneys in the privacy and data security field.
-Ted co-authored the book Protecting Your Internet Identity: Are You Naked Online? with former White House CIO Theresa Payton.
+Ted co-authored the book Privacy in the Age of Big Data; Recognizing Threats, Defending Your Rights and Protecting Your Family with former White House CIO Theresa Payton.

 As a Senior Partner of the Firm's Intellectual Property Practice Group, Ted leads the firm’s Privacy and Data Management Team, as well as data breach incident response teams in the public and private sectors.
 Ted addressed information security risk management, and cross-border data transfer issue, including those involving the European Union and the Data Protection Safe Harbor.
 He also negotiates and prepares business process outsourcing, distribution, branding, software development, hosted application and electronic commerce agreements for all types of companies.